PaulSonOfLars/tgbot/README.md

 If you can't have a config.py file (EG on heroku), it is also possible to use environment variables.
 The following env variables are supported:
+ - `ENV`: Setting this to ANYTHING will enable env variables

  - `TOKEN`: Your bot token, as a string.
- - `ENV`: Setting this to ANYTHING will enable env variables
- - `WEBHOOKS`: Setting this to ANYTHING will enable webhooks when in env mode
  - `OWNER_ID`: An integer of consisting of your owner ID
- - `MESSAGE_DUMP`: optional: a chat where your replied saved messages are stored, to stop people deleting their old messages
  - `OWNER_USERNAME`: Your username

- - `SUDO_USERS`: a space separated list of user_ids which should be considered sudo users
- - `URL`: the URL your webhook should connect to (only needed for webhook mode)
- - `DATABASE_URL`: your database URL
+ - `DATABASE_URL`: Your database URL
- - `DONATION_LINK`: optional: link where you would like to receive donations.
+ - `MESSAGE_DUMP`: optional: a chat where your replied saved messages are stored, to stop people deleting their old
- - `LOAD`: space separated list of modules you would like to load
+ - `LOAD`: Space separated list of modules you would like to load
- - `NO_LOAD`: space separated list of modules you would like NOT to load
+ - `NO_LOAD`: Space separated list of modules you would like NOT to load
+ - `WEBHOOK`: Setting this to ANYTHING will enable webhooks when in env mode messages
+ - `URL`: The URL your webhook should connect to (only needed for webhook mode)

+ - `SUDO_USERS`: A space separated list of user_ids which should be considered sudo users
+ - `SUPPORT_USERS`: A space separated list of user_ids which should be considered support users (can gban/ungban, nothing else)
+ - `WHITELIST_USERS`: A space separated list of user_ids which should be considered whitelisted - they can't be banned.
+ - `DONATION_LINK`: Optional: link where you would like to receive donations.
+ - `CERT_PATH`: Path to your webhook certificate
+ - `PORT`: Port to use for your webhooks
- - `DEL_CMDS`: delete commands from users which don't have rights to use that command
+ - `DEL_CMDS`: Whether to delete commands from users which don't have rights to use that command
- - `STRICT_GBAN`: enforce gbans across new groups as well as old groups.
+ - `STRICT_GBAN`: Enforce gbans across new groups as well as old groups.
 When a gbanned user talks, he will be banned.
  - `WORKERS`: Number of threads to use.
 8 is the recommended (and default) amount, but your experience may vary.
- Note that going crazy with more threads wont necessarily speed up your bot, given the large amount of sql data accesses.
+ __Note__ that going crazy with more threads wont necessarily speed up your bot, given the large amount of sql data accesses, and the way python asynchronous calls work.
+ - `BAN_STICKER`: Which sticker to use when banning people.
+ - `ALLOW_EXCL`: Whether to allow using exclamation marks ! for commands as well as /.

 ### Python dependencies

 Install the necessary python dependencies by moving to the project directory and running: